astronomer/astro-docs/enterprise/v0.16/06_manage-astronomer/06_upgrade-to-0-23.md

 As of Astronomer v0.16, Astronomer releases will be made generally available to Enterprise customers on a quarterly basis as part of a long-term support (LTS) release model.

-This guide walks through the process of upgrading your Astronomer Enterprise platform to v0.23, which is the latest minor version.
+This guide walks through the process of upgrading your Astronomer Enterprise platform from 0.16.x to [v0.23](https://www.astronomer.io/docs/enterprise/0.23/resources/release-notes), which is the latest minor version.

-## Astronomer Platform Versioning

-Astronomer platform releases follow a semantic versioning scheme.
-All versions are written as a 3-component number in the format of `x.y.z`.
-In this syntax,

-- X: Major Version
-- Y: Minor Version
-- Z: Patch/Hotfix

-For example, upgrading Astronomer from v0.16.4 to v0.16.5 would be considered upgrading to a patch version, whereas upgrading from v0.15.0 to v0.16.0 would be considered upgrading to the latest minor version.
+A few notes before you start:
+- You must be on Astronomer Enterprise v0.16.x in order to complete this upgrade.

-The following setup is only for upgrading to the latest minor version.
-To upgrade to a patch version, read [Upgrade to a Patch Version of Astronomer Enterprise](https://www.astronomer.io/docs/enterprise/v0.16/manage-astronomer/upgrade-astronomer)
+- The following setup is only for upgrading to the latest minor version.
+To upgrade to the latest patch version, read [Upgrade to a Patch Version of Astronomer Enterprise](https://www.astronomer.io/docs/enterprise/v0.16/manage-astronomer/upgrade-astronomer).

 ## Step 1: Check Version Compatibility

-Ensure that the following software
+Ensure that the following software is updated to the appropriate version:

 - **Kubernetes**: Your version must be greater than or equal to 1.14 and less than 1.19.
 If you need to upgrade Kubernetes, contact your cloud provider's support or your Kubernetes administrator.
 - **Airflow Images**: You must be using an Astronomer Certified Airflow Image, and the version of your Image must be 1.10.5 or greater.
 In addition, your image should be in the following format: